DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

     A sequence that contains subsequences converging to every point in the infinite set ${1, 1 slash 2, 1 slash 3, 1 slash 4, 1 slash 5, dots}$, and no subsequences converging to points outside of this set.
 ]

+#solution[
+  +
+    Impossible, since that bounded subsequence itself would have a subsequence that converges.

+  +
+    Yes, let $a_n = 1 / (n + 1)$ and $b_n = 1 + 1 / n$.
+    Now alternate these.

+  +
+    Yes, we can just choose the enumeration of the rationals between 0 and $1$.
+    We can always choose a subsequence that gets arbitrarily close to any of the numbers in the set.

+  +
+    False, since any such sequence must also converge to $0$, which I don't think is in the set.

+    If $0$ is allowed to be in the set, then consider the following sequence:
+    $
+      (1, 1, 1 slash 2, 1, 1 slash 2, 1 slash 3, 1, 1 slash 2, 1 slash 3, 1 slash 4, 1, dots)
+    $
+    Thus, every number in our sequence will appear an infinite number of times.

+    Any subsequence cannot converge to any number outside of this set (if it includes 0).

+    Assume we have a subsequence with limit $0 < x < 1$.
+    Find the number in our infinite set that is closest to it, say $1 slash n$, and AFSOC $1 slash n != x$.
+    (This is only possible if $x != 0$).

+    Now choose positive $epsilon.alt < abs(1/n - x)$.
+    Since we assumed that $1 slash n$ is the closest possible number in our sequence to $x$, there are no numbers in our sequence within this neighborhood.

+    Thus it must be the case that $x = 1 slash n$ for some $n$.
+]

 #exercise[2.5.2][
   Decide whether the following propositions are true or false, providing a short justification for each conclusion.